Fatigue: dealing with uncertainty - a diagnostic approach

 Fatigue is a common presentation in general practice.
 GPs report managing people presenting with fatigue is challenging, and in a survey of GP registrars, fatigue was the symptom most commonly associated with difficulties in ordering and interpreting tests.

-This interactive module explores the diagnostic approach to fatigue in young to middle-aged adults, as outlined in Therapeutic Guidelines: Diagnostic Approach to Fatigue in Primary Care, 2011.
+This interactive course explores the diagnostic approach to fatigue in young to middle-aged adults, as outlined in Therapeutic Guidelines: Diagnostic Approach to Fatigue in Primary Care, 2011.

 Case scenarios will help you consider the influence of age, gender, disease prevalence and clinical history on pre-test probability, and you'll learn when testing is more appropriate and which tests should be considered.

-This module aims to improve your knowledge, skills and confidence in assessing patients with fatigue.
+This course aims to improve your knowledge, skills and confidence in assessing patients with fatigue.